gtmhub/bulk-avatar-upload/README.md

 # bulk-avatar-upload
-Utility to upload avatars in bulk
+Utility to upload avatars to your Gtmhub account in bulk.

 ## Requirements
 ### Software